 When Their patients are ill and have no access to care, their team of health professionals, scholars, and activists will do whatever it takes to make them well just as they would do if a member of their own families or they ourselves were ill.

-We care for patients in their homes and communities.
-We work in close partnership with local government officials, and the world’s leading medical and academic institutions to build capacity and strengthen health systems.
+They care for patients in their homes and communities.
+They work in close partnership with local government officials, and the world’s leading medical and academic institutions to build capacity and strengthen health systems.

 Four Fundamental Principles: